Cuba Gooding Jr. Is Arrested and Charged With Groping a Woman at a New York Nightclub

-(NEW YORK) — Cuba Gooding Jr. was arrested Thursday and charged with forcible touching after a woman accused him of groping her at a New York City night spot.
+(NEW YORK) — Cuba Gooding Jr. was arrested Thursday and charged with forcible touching after a woman accused the actor of groping her at a New York City night spot.

 Gooding, 51, was charged after turning himself in to investigators in the New York Police Department’s special victims division.
+Gooding smiled and waved as he walked into the building.

-He remained in police custody and was expected to be arraigned later in the day.
+Gooding remained in police custody Thursday afternoon and was expected to be arraigned later in the day.
+His lawyer said he will plead not guilty to the misdemeanor charge.

+A conviction could put Gooding behind bars for up to a year.
+He denies the allegations.

-Gooding’s lawyer, Mark Heller, said security video from Magic Hour Rooftop Bar & Lounge showed no criminality on his part and will exonerate him.
+Gooding’s lawyer, Mark Heller, said security video from Magic Hour Rooftop Bar & Lounge showed “not the slightest scintilla of inappropriate conduct” on his part and will exonerate him.

-“There is not the slightest scintilla of inappropriate conduct on his part,” Heller said.
+“Mr. Gooding has not acted inappropriately in any shape or form,” Heller told reporters after the arrest.

+“Nothing in the video could even be considered ambiguous, and I frankly am shocked and horrified that this case is being prosecuted,” he added.

 A 29-year-old woman told police the Oscar-winning “Jerry Maguire” star grabbed her breast while he was intoxicated around 11:15 p.m.
 Sunday.

-After reviewing the security video, Heller said he was hesitant to let Gooding surrender but decided to go through with it.
-He said he was surprised police and prosecutors were moving forward with the case.
+Heller said that after he and his staff reviewed the two-hour security video, he was hesitant to let Gooding surrender and thought police and prosecutors would drop the case.

+“I am highly confident that he will be totally exonerated,” Heller said.

-The lawyer also disputed allegations in media reports from a second woman said to have come forward in recent days and told police that Gooding grabbed her buttocks at a New York City restaurant in 2008.
+Heller also disputed allegations in media reports from a second woman said to have come forward in recent days and told police that Gooding grabbed her buttocks at a New York City restaurant in 2008.

-“There is no pattern of conduct,” Heller said.
+“There is no pattern of conduct,” Heller said in an interview Thursday.
 “It is not uncommon for people to come out of the woodwork when these things happen.”

-Gooding was involved in another bar-related incident in New Orleans in 2012.
-In that case, a bartender said the actor was agitated with patrons who wanted photos with him and that he pushed her when she asked him to leave.
+Gooding was involved in another bar-related episode in New Orleans in 2012.
+A bartender said that the actor was agitated with patrons who wanted photos with him and that he pushed her when she asked him to leave.

-An arrest warrant was issued but the bartender declined to press charges.
+An arrest warrant was issued, but the bartender declined to press charges.

 As for Sunday night, Gooding told TMZ that he was at Magic Hour partying with friends but didn’t touch anyone.
 He said there’s a video that shows “what really happened.”